-- 134 One national standard setter encouraged the Board to undertake: - the development of educational materials as part of its maintenance and consistent application activities-this would help stakeholders to walk through and identify the applicable requirements, - (b) the assessment of whether the applicable requirements are adequate ie whether they provide with useful information. - One accountant and audit organisation noted the IASB should consider the results from the feedback to EFRAG's Discussion Paper on the Accounting for Crypto-Assets (Liabilities) in tackling cryptos and related transactions.
-Depending on the results of the project and, if applicable, the IASB could also address crypto
+- 126 One national standard setter encouraged the Board to undertake: - (a) the development of educational materials as part of its maintenance and consistent application activities-this would help stakeholders to walk through and identify the applicable requirements, - (b) the assessment of whether the applicable requirements are adequate ie whether they provide with useful information. - 127 One accountant and audit organisation noted the IASB should consider the results from the feedback to EFRAG's Discussion Paper on the Accounting for Crypto-Assets (Liabilities) in tackling cryptos and related transactions.
+Depending on the results of the project and, if applicable, the IASB could also address crypto assets/liabilities under the scope of the comprehensive review of IAS 38, or by considering the results of the IFRS 9 PIR.

-- assets/liabilities under the scope of the comprehensive review of IAS 38, or by considering the results of the IFRS 9 PIR. - 136 Two respondents (accountant and audit organisation and preparer organisation) suggested the IASB to consider the accounting alternatives explored in EFRAG's Discussion Paper.
-It also suggested broadening the scope to crypto-assets (liabilities), not just cryptocurrencies. - One national standard setter considers that the priority to be assigned to this project depends on the developments, including its use as substitution for common currencies and its regulation.
+- 128 Two respondents (accountant and audit organisation and preparer organisation) suggested the IASB to consider the accounting alternatives explored in EFRAG's Discussion Paper.
+It also suggested broadening the scope to crypto-assets (liabilities), not just cryptocurrencies. - 129 One national standard setter considers that the priority to be assigned to this project depends on the developments, including its use as substitution for common currencies and its regulation.
 It expressed the view that at the moment there is no urgency to develop a new project, but given the rapid changes crypto assets may face, it suggests the IASB to continue to closely monitor developments in this area.
-Nevertheless, high level guidance would be useful as well as its possible interaction with the 'Statement of Cash Flow' project. - One national standard setter provided as a reason for attaching a high priority to this topic that the current requirements do not apply to all existing or future crypto assets. - One user organisation supporting this project noted that it should be considered as a research project before going for discussion to the IASB. - Discount rates - 140 One national standard setter that attached a medium priority to the project, suggested a selected amendments in order to finalise the project in a timely manner.
-The selected issues should include the use of pre-tax and post-tax rates in IAS 36 and whether to reflect own credit risk (IAS 37 versus IFRS 13). - 141 One preparer organisation considered that a review of the use of discount rates across the whole set of IFRSs is necessary. - Equity method of accounting - 142 A preparer organisation noted that there are areas of equity accounting which need to be reconsidered, such as, for example: - (a) Impairment methodology. - (b) Reclassification of items recognized in OCI when an investment is classified as held for sale is not sound.
+Nevertheless, high level guidance would be useful as well as its possible interaction with the 'Statement of Cash Flow' project. - 130 One national standard setter provided as a reason for attaching a high priority to this topic that the current requirements do not apply to all existing or future crypto assets. - 131 One user organisation supporting this project noted that it should be considered as a research project before going for discussion to the IASB.